mit212/lab1_2024/README.md

 ### 5.2 Testing the Encoder
 To see the encoder in action, we will upload the provided encoder test code on the microcontroller.
 1. Ensure that the motor driver is powered off by unplugging the power supply cable connection.

-encoder basic test to see how many counts per rev
+2. Upload and run `encoder_basic_test.cpp`.
+3. By looking at the counts printed in the terminal, estimate how many encoder counts it takes per revolution.

-2. Upload and run `encoder_test.cpp`.
+4. Upload and run `encoder_test.cpp`.
-3. Open the Serial Monitor by clicking the plug icon at the bottom of the screen.
+5. Open the Serial Monitor by clicking the plug icon at the bottom of the screen.
   ![](./.images/serial_monitor.png)
-4. Rotate the wheel.
+6. Rotate the wheel.
 Observe that counter-clockwise motion increases the encoder count, while clockwise motion decreases it!

 | :white_check_mark: CHECKOFF 2 :white_check_mark:   |
 |:---------------------------------------------------|